FoxUSA/OpenNote/README.md

 OpenNote
 =============
-OpenNote was built to be a open web based alternative to Microsoft OneNote (T) and EverNote.
+OpenNote was built to be an open web-based alternative to Microsoft OneNote (T) and EverNote.

 Features
 --------